moloch--/sliver-script/README.md

 # Sliver Script

-TypeScript/JavaScript client library for Sliver.
+Sliver-script is a TypeScript/JavaScript client library for Sliver, it can be used to automate any operator interaction with Sliver.

 ### Install

-This package is available via npm: `npm install sliver-script`
+For best compatibility use Node v14+ this package is available via npm:

-__NOTE:__ For best compatibility use Node v14+
+`npm install sliver-script`

 ### TypeScript Example